COVID-19 Travel Restrictions in New Zealand

 Arriving in New Zealand from Overseas

 There is a temporary border restriction where most foreign travellers can no longer enter New Zealand.
 The New Zealand Government has made no decisions on when these border restrictions will be lifted.

 The New Zealand border is closed to anyone but a few exceptions.
 The exceptions of people who do not need to seek approval from Immigration New Zealand before entering New Zealand include:

 - Permanent residents

 - Residents with valid travel conditions

-- health and other essential workers
+- Critical health workers

 For general advice for arriving in New Zealand, take a look at Everything You Need to Know About Arriving in a New Zealand Airport.